Safety of cycling infrastructure: Between intersections

 In the 1970s, the California Statewide Bicycle Committee commissioned Kenneth D. Cross to study car-bike collisions.
 The Committee had supposed that many collisions would occur when cars overtook bicycles and that such a finding would help to justify their plans to offer segregation between junctions.
 Unexpectedly, Cross found that only 0.5% of car-bike collisions had occurred between straight-ahead cyclists and overtaking straight-ahead motorists.
 Cross in 1977 had a contract with the National Highway Traffic Safety Administration (NHTSA) to produce an improved study (on a pseudo-random national sample), and the results were much the same.
 In second study by Cross, he argues that, "although a reduction in overtaking accidents may not be sufficient justification for the widespread use of on-street bicycle lanes, it is possible that their cost could be justified when considering all the problem types that might be positively affected by such facilities.
 There is virtually no doubt that off-street bicycle lanes would reduce the incidence of overtaking accidents, if such facilities were available and used by bicyclists who would otherwise be riding on roadways."

+A 1988 British medical study suggested that their data indicated that cycle lanes were safer than ordinary roads, reducing the kilometre rate of collisions.

-A 1997 study by Moritz of North American bicycle commuters calculated a relative danger of different facilities based on the survey results of "[fraction of crashes] divided by the [fraction of miles ridden on that facility]".
-Moritz calculated a relative danger of 1.26 on a major street with no cycling facilities, 1.04 on a minor street with no cycling facilities, 0.5 for streets with bike lanes, and 0.67 for mixed use/"bike" path.
+A 1997 study by William E Moritz of North American bicycle commuters calculated a relative danger of different facilities based on the survey results of "[fraction of crashes] divided by the [fraction of miles ridden on that facility]".
+Moritz calculated a relative danger of 1.26 (worst) on a major street with no cycling facilities, 1.04 on a minor street with no cycling facilities, 0.67 for mixed use/"bike" path, and 0.5 (best) for streets with bike lanes.
 The "other" category, which mostly included sidewalks, had a relative danger of 5.32.
 Moritz made it clear that this was "[n]ot a statistical or random sample of BCs [bicycle commuters]."

 In Germany, the Berlin police conducted a 1987 study which came to a negative conclusion about cycle tracks.
 The German Cycling Federation at the 1990 Vélo Secur conference on cycling stated "Because the separation of different types of traffic by means of sidepaths behind curbs makes excessive demands on users and leads to crashes, other solutions are being increasingly recommended for channeling bicycle traffic."
 The cycle tracks in Berlin, however, were not removed and Berlin continues to have an extensive network of bicycle facilities on- and off-road, including cycle tracks.